Hydrangeas are grown for their long-lasting flowers, but these northern hemisphere plants vary in their needs, so careful choices need to be made.

 ‘Endless Summer Pink’

-This is an easy pink mophead capable of flowerting from basal shoots, so very good in a cooler garden.
+This is an easy pink mophead capable of flowering from basal shoots, so very good in a cooler garden.

 A purplish-blue to dark pink mophead – again depending on soil.